bhisaac/5eFP/5eFP-SRD.md

 >> You magically assume the shape of a beast that you have seen before.
 When you use this feature, save and set aside any wounds and choose a wild shape form.
 Use statistics for an elite creature except as detailed below.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.
 >>
 >> WILD SHAPE FORMS
->>> **_Astral._** You have 1 + LEVEL MAX wounds while in astral form.
-When you choose this form, you do not assume the shape of a beast.
-You remain in your normal form while gaining a number of additional features.
-Your form becomes translucent, taking on an indigo tint filled with points of moving lights.
->>>> **_Lunar Attunement._** Whenever you cast a spell that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
-If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
->>>>
->>>> **_Solar Attunement._** Whenever you cast a spell that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
-If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
->>>>
->>>> **_Starfall. (free action)_** A shooting star of radiance forms above your head and strikes a creature within 12 squares of you.
-If the creature is friendly, it receives 1 point of healing and allows the creature to make one additional ability check to resist one ongoing negative effect.
-If the creature is not a friendly target, it must succeed on a DEX check using your spell DC or take 1 point of radiant damage.
-You then gain Lunar Attunement or Solar Attunement.
 >>>
->>> **_Defender._** You have 5 + LEVEL MAX wounds while in defender form.
-While in defender form, you can Bolster (LEVEL) without spending an action when you assume this wild shape form and at the beginning of each of your turns.
+>>> **_Defender._** You have 5 + LEVEL MAX wounds while in this form, reducing all damage dealt to you by 1.
+You gain Bolster LEVEL when you assume this form and at the beginning of each of your turns.
->>>
+>>
 >>> **_Stealthy._** You have 4 + LEVEL MAX wounds while in stealthy form.
 While in stealthy form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
 >>>
 >>>> **Pounce.** If the stealthy form moves at least 3 squares straight toward a creature and then hits it with a melee attack on the same turn, that target must succeed on a DC 14 STR check or be knocked prone.
 If the target is prone, the stealthy form can make one melee attack against it as a bonus action.